 Alcohol (A) ionises the HF vapor and acts as a catalyst:

 SiO2 (s) + 2HF2- (ads) + 2AH+ (ads) → SiF4 (ads) + 2H2O (ads) + 2A (ads)

 Water, a by-product of the reaction, also acts as a catalyst and must therefore be carefully controlled and removed from the system.

-SPTS' patented Primaxx HF/Alcohol process employs a reduced pressure, gas phase environment for the isotropic etch removal of sacrificial oxide layers.
+SPTS' patented Primaxx HF/Alcohol process employs a reduced pressure, elevated temperature, gas phase environment for the isotropic etch removal of sacrificial oxide layers.